 - Other Required Plans, Documentation and Actions

 1. Decision to Look After Child

-Where a Child and Family Assessment have identified that a placement in foster care or residential care is required to meet a child’s needs, a request to look after the child will be referred to the Placement Matters Meeting.
+Where a Child and Family Assessment have identified that a placement in foster care or residential care is required to meet a child's needs, a request to look after the child will be referred to the Entry to Care panel.

-In an emergency, the Emergency Duty Officer or the social worker’s Team Manager can make the decision but the matter must be referred to the next Placement Matters Meeting.
-Any decision to look after a child made outside office hours will be communicated by fax or email to the relevant team by the beginning of the next working day.
+In an emergency, the Emergency Duty Officer or the social worker's Team Manager can make the decision but the matter must be referred to the next available Entry to Care panel.
+Any decision to look after a child made outside office hours will be communicated by phone and/or email to the relevant teams and placement services by the beginning of the next working day.

 The circumstances will be that: